 Organisations interested in applying to become a CPD home should email the AMC for more information - firstname.lastname@example.org

 Any CPD home providing a program for registered specialists must ensure they include any specialty-specific high-level requirements.

 Specialist high-level requirements are expected to be able to be done within the specialist’s 50 hours of CPD and will fall into reviewing performance, measuring outcomes or education activities.
 For example, a basic or advanced life support course would be an educational activity.

-The specialist high-level requirements will be published in late 2022.
+The specialist high-level requirements for 2023 can be found here.